dinau/imguinz/README.md

 - Windows10 OS or later
 - Use **Zig: 0.12.0**
 - **Zig 0.13.0 ?** (Compiling is ok so far)
-- MSys/MinGW basic commands (make, rm, cp ...)
+- MSys/MinGW basic commands (make, rm, cp, strip ...)

 ## Build and run